japhero/ObsidianMain/Areas/school/Math/Applied max and min-Derivative Applications.md

 - Remeber that the equation with the given value is offten the equation that we uses to get definitions or as a helper function
 - [[Derivative Quotient rule#Constant formula|Quotent rule CONSTANTS]]

+## HW 45
+- Had to use old formulas (quotient and product) Maby learn better methods of simplification

 ---
 # Resources